cchalop1/JustDeploy/README.md

 ## Installation

-To install JustDeploy on your local machine, run the following command:
+To install JustDeploy on your server, run the following command:

+Your server needs to be running Debian.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/cchalop1/JustDeploy/refs/heads/main/install.sh | bash